Federal Assembly (Russia)

+Since the 2003 elections, the Federal Assembly has been referred to by analysts and observers as being a rubber stamp institution.

 Powers

 As the Russian legislature, all laws must be voted in the Federal Assembly before they are signed into law.
 All bills, even those proposed by the Federation Council, must first be considered by the State Duma.
 Upon adoption by a majority of the full State Duma membership, a draft law is considered by the Federation Council, which has fourteen days to place the bill on its calendar.
 The Federation Council cannot make changes in bills passed by the Duma and can either approve or reject them.
 If the Federation Council rejects a bill passed by the State Duma, the two chambers must form a conciliation commission to work out a compromise version of the legislation.
 If two chambers cannot reach a compromise, or the Duma insists on passing the bill as is, the veto of the Federation Council can be overridden, if two thirds of the Duma's constitutional composition vote in favor of the bill.

 The State Duma and the Federation Council usually meet separately.
 Joint sessions are organized when: